aaroncanillas/lightweight-cnn-steel-surface-defects-classification/README.md

 ![inftime](https://github.com/aaroncanillas/test-repo/blob/a4bfd68fe9b8a121122f67693877535e0f258f63/images/inference%20time%20results.png)

+The study successfully demonstrated that the MobileNetV1, EfficientNetB0, and VGG-16 models were able to perform well in classifying images of steel surface defects.
+EfficientNetB0 and VGG-16 models consistently demonstrated better accuracy, precision, and recall compared to MobileNetV1 models.
+Meanwhile, MobileNetV1 models have the advantage of having lower model sizes and inference time than the EfficientNetB0 and VGG-16 models.
+Accordingly, the EfficientNetB0 models acquired comparable accuracy, precision, and recall performances while acquiring lower inference time and model size than the VGG-16 models.
+The implementation of post-training quantization techniques has been effective in decreasing the model sizes across the three architectures, while only causing minimal performance degradation.
+Therefore, PTQ can be effectively implemented on applications that are resource-limited.
+The only exception to this was the case of the 8-bit quantized MobileNetV1 models, wherein quantization led to a significant decline in the model performance.

 ## References

  - Song, K., & Yan, Y. (2013).
 A noise robust method based on completed local binary patterns for hot-rolled steel strip surface defects.
 Applied Surface Science, 285, 858–864. https://doi.org/10.1016/j.apsusc.2013.09.002